By Toby Christie

-This is a major shift in NASCAR policy, but it’s all in an effort of making the week leading up to the next race feel less like a circus.
+According to NASCAR’s new director of the Monster Energy NASCAR Cup Series, this new rule is an effort to make the week leading up to the next race feel less like a circus.

 NASCAR expects post-race inspection to take anywhere from 90 minutes to two hours after the checkered flag to complete.
 This essentially means that we will know of any infractions on the day/night of the race instead of waiting until mid-week to find out.

-NASCAR will also continue taking a random car back to the R&D Center in an effort to make sure they aren’t missing anything in their post-race track inspection.
+NASCAR will also continue taking a random car back to the R&D Center to make sure they aren’t missing anything in their post-race at-track inspection process.

-Under this new system, Kevin Harvick would have been stripped of two victories a season ago.
-Harvick’s No. 4 car failed inspection at Las Vegas Motor Speedway in the Spring and at Texas Motor Speedway in the fall.
+Last season, Kevin Harvick’s No. 4 car failed inspection after wins at Las Vegas Motor Speedway in the Spring and at Texas Motor Speedway in the fall.